Waterdeep: Dungeon of the Mad Mage: Publication history

+Waterdeep: Dungeon of the Mad Mage was inspired by The Ruins of Undermountain, Undermountain: The Lost Level, Undermountain: Maddgoth's Castle, Expedition to Undermountain, and Halls of Undermountain.

 The new module was announced in June 2018 during the Stream of Many Eyes livestreamed event on the Wizards of the Coast's Twitch site.
 Waterdeep: Dungeon of the Mad Mage was released on November 20, 2018 as part of the fantasy storyline "Waterdeep".
 Waterdeep: Dungeon of the Mad Mage is available as a digital product through the following Wizards of the Coast licensees: D&D Beyond, Fantasy Grounds, and Roll20.

 A corresponding product, Waterdeep: Dungeon of the Mad Mage Maps and Miscellany, was also released.
 This product reprinted handouts and 26 maps from the book on 8.5" x 11" cardstock sheets designed for use with dry-erase markers.